frain-dev/convoy-website/src/app/(docs)/docs/documentation/manual/organizations-and-projects.md

 ## Organisations

 An organisation is the highest level namespace within a Convoy instance.
-It comprises several projects.
+It contains several projects.
 Ideally, this should map to a real-world organisation or some form of high-level grouping.

-As a new user, an organization can be created by clicking on the **Create Organisation** on the dashboard:
+As a new user, an organization can be created by clicking on the **Create Organization** on the dashboard:

 ![Create organization](/docs-assets/create-org-dashboard.png)